How we all work together for local people

-It’s provided by generalists (GPs, primary care teams or hospital practitioners) when they need basic palliative care or by St Clare Hospice specialists when patients develop complex needs despite the initiation of basic palliative care.
+It’s provided by generalists (GPs, primary care teams or hospital practitioners) when patients need basic palliative care, or by St Clare Hospice specialists when patients develop complex needs despite the initiation of basic palliative care.

 The World Health Organisation defines palliative care as an approach that improves the quality of life of patients and their families facing the problem associated with life-threatening illness, through the prevention and relief of suffering by means of early identification and impeccable assessment and treatment of pain and other problems, physical, psychosocial and spiritual.

 - provides relief from pain and other distressing symptoms;

 - affirms life and regards dying as a normal process;